CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/documentation/GETTING_STARTED-INSTALLATION.md

 - sudo nano /etc/motion/motion.conf

-Change all of the  lines in the configuration file to be what is writtin below:
+Change all of the lines in the configuration file to match the lines written below:

-Allow motion to run the daemon we've set earlier
+Allow motion to run the daemon we've set earlier:
 - daemon on

-Set the logfile (important to debug motion if you webservers crashes)
+Set the logfile (important to debug motion if you webservers crashes):
 - logfile /tmp/motion.log

-we want to be able to access the stream outside off the Pi's localhost
+We want to be able to access the stream outside off the Pi's localhost:
 - stream_localhost off

-set the framerate of the stream (100 for higher quality)
+Set the framerate of the stream (100 for higher quality):
 - framerate 100

-set the width and height of your video
+Set the width and height of your video:
 - width 640
 - height 480

-control de port 8080 by default
+Control de port 8080 by default:
 - webcontrol_port 8081

-careful ! don't set the stream_port just like the webcontrol port
+Be careful not to set the stream_port to be just like the webcontrol port.

-- Save and exit
+Save and exit.

 Open /etc/init.d/motion by: